electric-sql/pglite/pglite-cli-distribution-design.md

 - A fresh packed installation runs every advertised command against one live multi-session server.
-It exercises concurrent native clients, Wasm psql SQL, variables, meta-commands, streamed `COPY FROM STDIN`, database and role creation/removal, maintenance commands, custom-format dump, table removal, archive restore, and restored-row verification.
+It exercises concurrent native clients, Wasm psql SQL, variables, meta-commands, streamed `COPY FROM STDIN`, database and role creation/removal, maintenance commands, and table removal; plain, custom, tar, and directory-format dumps; archive listing; custom archive restore; and restored-row verification.
+The packed umbrella tarball also runs `initdb` and a queryable foreground `postgres` through a clean `npx --package` installation.
 Clean ESM and CommonJS imports prove identity for core, postmaster, server, all new scoped tool entry points, and the umbrella tools re-exports.
 - The explicit compatibility table records the missing SSL, GSS, LDAP,